soundpaint/rp2040pio-docs/future-work.rst

 * Generate a warning upon FIFO overflow / underflow.

+* Generate a warning when trying to enqueue data to / dequeue data from TX, while RX is joined, and vice versa.

 * Generate a warning when reading from or writing to a GPIO pin that has pin direction that conflicts with the type of access.

+* Generate a warning if the condition for an undefined “MOV” from the OSR occurs whilst autopull is enabled, as specified in Sect.
+3.5.4.2.
+“Autopull Details”.

 * Maybe add tooltips in timing diagrams with descriptive / explanatory text for all of those warnings.